Asafoetida Spice. An Alternative to Onion and Garlic

 For vegetarians, vegans and those whose diet includes a lot of gas-producing pulses, Asafoetida is a great spice to have in the pantry.
 It’s a very common ingredient in Ayurvedic cooking where dishes of cauliflower, lentils, chick peas and pulses are common.
 Whilst its raw smell is very potent, as it cooks the smell mellows, and is replaced with the smells and flavours of garlic and onion.
 Onion and garlic are not allowed on a FODMAP diet, so if you are missing the flavours they give to your food, Asafoetida spice is a healthy alternative.

 For cooking, any Asafoetida powder you buy is blended with a variety of flours.
-Pure Food Essentials Asafoetida is compounded only with Certified Organic arrowroot starch, a gluten-free product which also has the low FODMAP tick of approval.
+Pure Food Essentials Asafoetida is compounded with arrowroot starch, a gluten-free product which also has the low FODMAP tick of approval.
 Compounding reduces the potency of raw Asafoetida, and stops it from returning to a solid state.
 It’s always used in very small quantities in cooking.
 Just a quarter of a teaspoon in a dish is enough to work its gas-relieving magic!

 Asafoetida is derived from the resin of a species of giant fennel.
 The resin is sun-dried into solid lumps and then ground into a powder.
 In this raw state, it’s incredibly pungent and used in tiny, tiny amounts, mostly in Ayurvedic and Western herbal medicines.